 - ensuring its development and updating;

 - reporting periodically to the President of the University on its status.

-The Chief Information Officer, as Program Administrator, is responsible for
+The Director of Information Technology, as Program Administrator, is responsible for

 - developing procedures for preventing and mitigating risks of identity theft;